Tyrone Senior Football Championship

 The Tyrone Senior Football Championship (known for sponsorship reasons as the Connollys of Moy Tyrone Senior Football Championship) is an annual Gaelic football competition contested by top-tier Tyrone GAA clubs.
 The Tyrone County Board of the Gaelic Athletic Association has organised it since 1904.

 In 2022, the Irish Independent said of the Tyrone SFC: "Tyrone can rightly lay claim to the most competitive senior football championship of them all just by the range of different winners it has produced over the last decade".

-Loch Mhic Ruairí Naomh Treasa are the title holders (2025), having defeated Trillick St. Macartan's in the final at Healy Park, Omagh on Sunday 26th October 2025.
+Loch Mhic Ruairí Naomh Treasa are the title holders (2025), having defeated Trillick St. Macartan's in the final at Healy Park, Omagh on Sunday 26 October 2025.

 History

 To date, over 20 different clubs have won the Tyrone Senior Football Championship, though some of these no longer exist (including Washingbay Shamrocks, Cookstown Brian Óg, Fintona Davitts and Strabane Fág-a-Bealach).

 The first tournament took place in the 1904–1905 season, which Coalisland Fianna won by defeating Strabane Lámh Dhearg in the final.

 No competition was held in the 1906–1907, 1909–1913, 1914–1916, 1918–1919, or 1920–1923 seasons, nor in 1932.
 The 1939 competition was left unfinished.

 An Charraig Mhór is the club that has won the competition the most times (15), their last in 2005.
-Dungannon has the second highest number of wins (11), with Coalisland in third place (10).
+Errigal Ciaran and Dungannon have the second highest number of wins (11), with Coalisland in fourth place (10).

-The 2024 Final was originally scheduled to be played on Sunday 20th October but was postponed due to Storm Ashley.
+The 2024 Final was originally scheduled to be played on Sunday 20 October but was postponed due to Storm Ashley.